 Quiz results will populate in the Assessment Results Overview report.
 Find how to generate this report in the Generating Assessment Reports article.

-- Text Blocks: When using a quiz page, you have the ability to add additional information in text blocks.
-This can be helpful if you need to separate information, add images, or give directions for a specific question, etc.
+When using a quiz page, you can add additional information using text blocks.
+This feature is useful for separating information, adding images, or providing specific directions for a particular question.

-- Question Library: To build a Question Library of common questions that will be used throughout your courses, go to Choose From Question Library > Create New Question.
-These questions will be available when creating future quiz and test pages in place of manually creating individual questions.
+To create a Question Library of common questions, navigate to Choose From Question Library > Create New Question.
+These questions can be reused when creating future quizzes, saving time by not having to manually create individual questions.